fastrgv/CoTerminalApps/README.md

 Reverse the order of the numbered blocks.

 ### RPN (reverse polish notation) command line calculator
 A cult classic.
 Recalls the HP rpn functionality.
-Type "rpn".
 This version uses differentials to calculate an error estimate.

 ### Pacman (cpac)
 Pacman, is a kid friendly ascii character version of Pacman that plays in a commandline terminal.
 Pure minimalism with classic sounds and 9 predefined levels.